-- 3.5.1 Employee and Volunteer Health - 3.5.1.1 Prior to employing any person or accepting any volunteer, a licensee shall secure and maintain on file written documentation certifying and verifying that the prospective employee and volunteer has had a general physical examination within 12 months prior to the date of employment.
-The examination shall include a medically accepted procedure for screening for tuberculosis. - 3.5.1.2 To be eligible to work in the facility or program, an employee or volunteer shall be: - 3.5.1.2.1 Free from tuberculosis; and - 3.5.1.2.2 Verified every three years thereafter as being free from tuberculosis. - 3.5.1.3 If a licensee determines that the prospective employee or volunteer has not had a general physical examination within 12 consecutive calendar months prior to the anticipated date of employment or volunteer work, or if a licensee is unable to document that such an examination was completed, a licensee shall require the prospective employee or volunteer, as a condition of employment, to have such a general physical examination, as specified in Requirements 3.5.1.1 and 3.5.1.2, within three consecutive calendar months of the date of employment or volunteer work.
+- 3.5.1 Employee and Volunteer Health - 3.5.1.1 (Rule 3.153) Prior to employing any person or accepting any volunteer, a licensee shall secure and maintain on file written documentation certifying and verifying that the prospective employee and volunteer has had a general physical examination within 12 months prior to the date of employment.
+The examination shall include a medically accepted procedure for screening for tuberculosis. - 3.5.1.2 (Rule 3.154) To be eligible to work in the facility or program, an employee or volunteer shall be: - 3.5.1.2.1 Free from tuberculosis; and - 3.5.1.2.2 Verified every three years thereafter as being free from tuberculosis.
+Further tuberculin testing shall occur if there are specific concerns about the health of the employee/volunteer or in accordance with current guidelines of the Delaware Division of Public Health. - 3.5.1.3 (Rule 3.155) If a licensee determines that the prospective employee or volunteer has not had a general physical examination within 12 consecutive calendar months prior to the anticipated date of employment or volunteer work, or if a licensee is unable to document that such an examination was completed, a licensee shall require the prospective employee or volunteer, as a condition of employment, to have such a general physical examination, as specified in Requirements subsections 3.5.1.1 and 3.5.1.2, within three consecutive calendar months of the date of employment or volunteer work.